 1. Guidelines for acknowledging the government’s funding support in promotions, media and other forms of publicity

-A condition of funding by the Department of Justice & Regulation (the department) for services or project activity is that recipients must agree to follow the department’s guidelines for acknowledging the government’s funding.
+A condition of funding by the Department of Justice and Community Safety (the department) for services or project activity is that recipients must agree to follow the department’s guidelines for acknowledging the government’s funding.

 The practical application of the guidelines will take into account the size, nature and purpose of the communications, and the context of the occasion.
 Reasonable variations or exemptions to the government’s requirements may be made on a case-by-case basis in advance, with the agreement of the department’s representative.
 Aligning with the Victorian Government Branding Policy, funding acknowledgement guidelines are provided below.